aramis-lab/clinicadl/docs/Preprocessing/QualityCheck.md

 1. a maximum value below 0.95,
 2. a percentage of non-zero values below 15% or higher than 50%,
 3. a similarity with the DARTEL template around the frontal lobe below 0.40.
 The similarity corresponds to the normalized mutual information.
-This allows to check that the eyes are not included in the brain volume.
+This allows checking that the eyes are not included in the brain volume.

 !!! warning